These are the 4 possible career paths for every CPO today

-In 2017, Lenovo’s former procurement chief Gerry Smith went from CPO to CEO when he took over the top position at Office Depot.
+In 2022, Lufthansa’s former procurement chief Angela Qu went from CPO to CSCO when she took over the top position supply chain position at automotive company Iveco.
+That same year, Katharina Stenholm has gone from CPO to Chief Sustainability Officer.
 The most famous example is arguably Tim Cook, who got hired by Steve Jobs in 1998 to transform Apple’s procurement and supply chain operations, and went on to become the CEO.

 Many of the skills developed by progressive CPOs correspond to what businesses look for in their CEO.
 I strongly believe that in the future there will be plenty of more (progressive) CPOs taking over the CEO role.

-In this path, CPOs typically keep the same title but are given additional responsibilities over other areas such as transformation, supply chain or enterprise growth initiatives.
+In this path, CPOs are given additional responsibilities over other areas such as transformation, supply chain or enterprise growth initiatives.